What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 Ethics and Professional Skills Module

-The ACCA’s Ethics and Professional Skills is mandatory for all candidates seeking the ACCA qualification.
-It is an online learning component designed to develop skills like ethical decision-making and communication, as well as prepare candidates for real-world challenges.
+The Ethics and Professional Skills Module is mandatory for all candidates pursuing the ACCA qualification.
+It helps candidates develop ethical decision-making, communication, and workplace judgment for real-world finance roles.

 Practical Experience Requirement